Mark Hobbs — Principal Designer

 • Relationships were getting strained

-Advocate for design and level-up the larger cross-functional team on the foundations
+Advocate the value of design and level-up the larger team.

 To bridge these gaps, I began having some strategic conversations to cultivate a shared understanding of what good UX and process, best practices, cross-functional collaboration, and the many benefits of a systematic front-end framework can provide.
 This will — and did — take a lot of honest communication, understanding of shared and non-shared pain points, and a two-way sharing of knowledge.